 7) Use Lean Process Improvement Techniques

 Like tools, several process improvement methodology techniques have been created to help simplify the entire process.
 Examples include:

 - Six Sigma – this is a strategy that uses the Six Sigma methodology to improve efficiency and reduce waste.
-It's best used in large-scale companies that are prone to wastage as it helps standardizing process flow to improve operational efficiency.
-The Six Sigma strategy uses two methodologies: DMAIC (Define, Measure, Analyze, Improve and Control) for incremental improvement of current processes, and DMADV (Define, Measure, Analyze, Design, Verify) for optimization of new processes or products.
+It's best used in large-scale companies that are prone to wastage as it helps standardize process flow to improve operational efficiency.
+The Six Sigma strategy uses two methodologies: DMAIC (Define, Measure, Analyze, Improve, and Control) for incremental improvement of current processes and DMADV (Define, Measure, Analyze, Design, Verify) for optimization of new processes or products.

 - Kanban – Kanban is a scheduling system that uses visual boards to help companies visualize and breakdown workflow.
 Once they visually breakdown the workflow, they identify process improvement opportunities and pain points, such as wasteful practices or bottlenecks in the workflow.

 - Kaizen – this technique stresses on making continuous improvements in the workplace, including small daily changes, more employee involvement, and standardizing workflows and environments for better efficiency.